klipspringr/hackedu/workshops/soccer/mouse_movement.md

 ![](img/3_write-b_mouse_y.gif)

-### And that's a wrap
+### And that's a wrap!

-The section immediately below section is the "Give me a brief overview of this code".
-You already did the "Walk me through this code step-by-step" section so no need to do it.
+The section immediately below is the "Give me a brief overview of this code".
+You already did the "Walk me through this code step-by-step" section so there's no need to do it.

 [Click here to skip to the next section.](#next-up)

 # Brief Overview of the Code

-Reproduced below is the code that sets the player sprite's position to the position of the mouse
+Reproduced below is the code that sets the player sprite's position to the position of the mouse.

 New lines marked with `// <-- NEW LINE`.